 The short answer is, turnover speed refers to the time during your sprint when your foot leaves the ground until it cycles through and touches back on the ground.
 This time period is your turnover and improving it is what we call turnover speed.
 Essentially, it means how fast you are able to move your leg to make contact with the ground again once your foot is in the air.

 So when people say that somebody has a great turnover, they are referring to how quickly an athlete is cycling their leg.
-It is an important component of your sprint because when you are trying to run faster, you should be able to turn your legs over as quickly and smoothly as possible.
+It is an important component of your sprint because when you are trying to achieve an improved speed, you should be able to turn your legs over as quickly and smoothly as possible.

 What Is Turnover Speed?

-Turnover speed, as explained above, is the speed with which you are able to cycle your legs.
+While running, turnover speed, is the speed with which you are able to cycle your legs.
 The moment your foot leaves the ground behind your back to the time it comes to the front and makes contact with the ground again is what we call turnover speed.

 The whole idea of improving your turnover speed is to enhance your top-end speed.
 This is a crucial aspect to improve for any athlete who wants to create an edge over their opponents.
 If you don’t work on your turnover speed, chances are you might end up not reaching your top speed effectively or burning out too quickly before even the race finishes.